 25. Offer freebies that competitors don't

 This can be something as simple - but as utterly charming - as offering customers a cup of tea.
-It really does make all the difference.
+It really does make all the difference in beating competitors.
 Check out Supermarket Sarah, who does just that to entice weary Saturday shoppers in to her tiny premises.

 26. Being UK-wide or international